——————————————————————————————————————–

 At MWC Barcelona 2025, the European Space Agency (ESA) and GSMA Foundry unveiled three innovation challenges aimed at integrating satellite and terrestrial networks.
-The challenges focus on advancing direct-to-device (D2D), fostering 6G innovation, and establishing 5G/6G testing hubs – key areas for achieving reliable, seamless connectivity on a global scale.
+The challenges focus on advancing direct-to-device (D2D), fostering 6G innovation, establishing 5G/6G testing hubs, and integrating fixed and mobile networks – key areas for achieving reliable, seamless connectivity on a global scale.

 General Benefits for Applicants: